robertosiimoes/CSS_Animations-Transitions/README.md

-# CSS_transitions
+# CSS Transitions & Animations
-Repository for testing CSS transitions
+Repository for testing CSS transitions and animations